-The requirement for fire doors within any given type of premise in a range of property sectors is determine not only by the amount of guidance documents issued by HM Government, covering fire risk assessments, but also other technical documents including British codes of practice and current UK Building regulations.
+The requirement for a warehouse fire door within any given type of premise in a range of property sectors is determine not only by the amount of guidance documents issued by HM Government, covering fire risk assessments, but also other technical documents including British codes of practice and current UK Building regulations for a warehouse fire door.
 The first decision made by your fire risk assessor is to determine which guide or guides to use to determine the fire safety standards to be adopted, this should be indicated within the fire risk assessment.

 In addition, every building large and small should have a determined fire strategy document (how a building operates under the condition of a fire).
 One the fire risk assessment has been completed and the fire strategy determined, the fire compartmentation of a building can then be identified, which then in turn allows for the location of fire doors to be discovered as part of any fire compartmentation requirements.
 The person carrying out the initial fire risk assessment and then determining the fire strategy, fire compartmentation and fire evacuation plan, must be ‘competent’ as defined in the main fire legislation The Regulatory Reform (fire safety) Order 2005.

 Fire Door Locations